pauladarias/My_Portfolio/README.md

 It includes examples of my work, challenges completed, and the processes I have learnt and developed while working towards the following goals.

-Click through to any of the following links for more detail.
+Click through the weekly goals links for more detail.

 ### My Goals